'My dream is to attend either the Olympics or FIFA World Cup as a team official...'

 Through her own badminton ventures, AK has recently earned a gold medal in women’s singles, a silver medal in mixed doubles, and a bronze medal in the team category for the 2018 New Zealand Masters Games.

-‘As I study full-time and work part-time, things can get a little crazy sometimes.
+‘As I study full-time and work part-time, things can get a little hectic sometimes.
 However, I also find that my learning is enhanced through this combination as I can put into practice what I learn from classes.
 I manage between preparing for and attending lectures, planning for training sessions, and coaching work on a daily basis.
 In between, I try to work on assessments, revision, workout plus training for competitions, and chill with friends.’

 Looking ahead at her new career path, AK has big ambitions to take her coaching skills global.